TheHiveHelixLabs/anomali-import-tool/SECURITY.md

 ### For Users

-#### Installation Security
+#### Application Security
 - Download only from official sources (GitHub Releases)
-- Verify file hashes and digital signatures
+- Verify file hashes and digital signatures when available
-- Use administrator privileges only when necessary
+- No administrator privileges required - runs in user context
-- Install in secure directories with appropriate permissions
+- Store in secure directories with appropriate permissions (any location)

 #### Configuration Security
 - Use strong, unique passwords for ThreatStream accounts